-- Dangerous weather or road conditions: - Stay tuned to email and expect announcements from block/course and/or Pre-Clerkship leaders about impending plans and/or changes to the schedule. - There will be times when inclement weather will strike one or more campuses, but not others.
+- Stay tuned to email and expect announcements from block/course and/or Pre-Clerkship leaders about impending plans and/or changes to the schedule. - There will be times when inclement weather will strike one or more campuses, but not others.
 Be aware, campus closure/late start/early dismissal will be campus specific. - It is highly advisable to utilize HSC Alert services.
-You may also access the respective HSC-COM website for additional details.
+You may also access the respective HSC-SOM website for additional details.